Respect for the Environment

 4. Improvement of the loading rate for deliveries to stores and optimization of the number of deliveries

-In addition to increasing the loading rate, we are working on optimizing the number of product supplies to all stores by establishing a standard for the quantity of products to be delivered and by reducing the number of deliveries from 5 days a week to 4 days a week for stores with a small amount of the total supply of products.
+In addition to increasing the loading rate, we are working on optimizing the number of product supplies to all stores by establishing a standard for the quantity of products to be delivered and by reducing the number of delivery days for stores with a small amount of the total supply of products.

 5. Shortening of travel distance by sending products directly from the manufacturing factories to customers